avacariu/rust-oath/README.md

 ### Misc

-If you don't want to use `rustc-serialize` directly, this library provides a wrapper around `from_hex()`.
+If you don't want to use other crates for hex conversion, this library provides a convinience function `from_hex()`.
 This helps with the functions that expect byte arrays.

     let seed = oath::from_hex("ff").unwrap();